emerali/transformers-notes/intro.md

 W^{(V)} \in \mathbb{R}^{d_m \times d_v}
 $$

-The $Q, K, V$ are then passed to the attention function :
+$Q, K$, and $V$ are called the *queries, keys, and values*, respectively.
+They are then passed to the attention function:

 $$\text{Attention}(Q, K, V) = \text{softmax}\left(\frac{QK^T}{\sqrt{d_k}}\right) V$$